 The Add VRRP area appears.
 Some fields display default values.

-a Assign a Group ID number.
+Assign a Group ID number.
 You’ll use the same number for the primary and backup devices.
 Here, we’re using 1.

 b